minhchinh97h/NeverThinkAssignment/README.md

 - When the last video in the playlist ended, the first one will be played.
 After the first video ended, the next `unseen` video will be played.
 In the case when all videos are `seen`, proceed video-by-video normally.
 - Videos will be played after 1 second to minimize the chance of encountering `UNAUTHORIZED_OVERLAY` and `The Youtube instance has released` errors, which will cause the app crash or malfunction.
 - Videos can be resumed at when it paused.
 Only work when users intentionally pause a video, watch another video, then go back to the video and the video will resume at the paused seconds.
-- The playing video will be unavailable when users scroll up/down to hide it.
+- The currently played video will be unavailable when users scroll up/down to hide it.
 It will become available when users scroll to the video and make it `focused` (fully expose the video in the main view area, not partly hidden).

 ## Known issues
 - Sometimes, the app will encounter the error `INTERNAL_ERROR` causing the Youtube player keep loading and end up in a black screen.
 It can be fixed by scrolling down to hide the first video, then scroll up again to force it mount the Youtube Instance.
 The error is known and caused by the Youtube APIs from react-native-youtube.